-ILCD 2011 Midpoint+ V1.10 / EC-JRC Global, equal weighting
+8 ILCD 2011 Midpoint+ V1.10 / EC-JRC Global, equal weighting

-Figure 18: ZB coal mine pilot, LCA Normalisation results of configuration 1 the operation units of the examined system (nanofiltration, reverse osmosis, electrodialysis and crystallization), the needed electricity, the auxiliary materials and the produced products.
+Figure 18: ZB coal mine pilot, LCA Normalisation results of configuration 1 the same than those considered in the LCA study.
+The current system boundaries cover the operation units of the examined system (nanofiltration, reverse osmosis, electrodialysis and crystallization), the needed electricity, the auxiliary materials and the produced products.
 The emissions to the environment will be implemented during the next steps of the project.
 Moreover, the pretreatment process of wastewater and the construction of the individual units are not included as no sufficient data was available.